 The MHHS Programme has multiple Programme Participants that will be involved in the various stages of testing, far more so than in most other programmes.
 In a programme with no other, or a small number of other participants the impact of a sub-optimal release will be less than with a large number of additional participants.
 If the MHHS Programme attempts a release into the test environments that fails or has issues then it is not only the MHHS Programme that will be impacted, it will be the other external industry parties that are impacted.
 These impacts could result in amongst others; delays, re-work, erosion of stakeholder & partner confidence.

 The MHHS Programme has a responsibility to ensure that a robust release process is utilised in the testing phases of the programme in order to minimise any adverse impact on Programme Participants.
 A successful, error free release does not occur by accident, it is as a result of utilising defined processes and a robust plan.
 Fail to Plan – Plan to Fail!

+Release Content

+A Release can contain a combination of some, or all of;

+Base functionality, i.e. the initial Major Release

+Change Requests

+Defect Fixes

+The MHHS Change Request Process needs to ensure that the Impact Assessment process considers the Release Management Approach required to implement the CR.

+The IA response to a CR should determine which parties are impacted by any Change.
+For a Release by any of the Core Providers (DCC, Recco, DIP, Electralink, Helix / Elexon, St. Clements) the principle is that all MHHS Programme Participants are impacted as all MHHS Programme Participants involved in testing will be connecting to the Core Providers.

 Release Rehearsals